-The First Selectman with the approval of the Board of Selectmen shall appoint a Director of the Public Services Department who shall be responsible for the Highway Department, the solid waste operation, and the maintenance of all Town equipment and Town buildings as assigned.
-The Director shall serve for an indefinite term.
+The First Selectman with the approval of the Board of Selectmen shall appoint a Director of the Public Services Department who shall be responsible for the Highway Department, the solid waste operation, and the maintenance of all Town equipment and Town buildings as assigned. [(18)]

-The Director of Public Services shall appoint and may remove all deputies, assistants or employees in the Department, and in so doing shall be subject to such rules and regulations concerning Town employees as may be adopted by the Board of Selectmen. [(4)] Section 9-14.
-Social Services Department.
+The Director of Public Services shall appoint and may remove all deputies, assistants or employees in the Department, and in so doing shall be subject to such rules and regulations concerning Town employees as may be adopted by the Board of Selectmen. [(4)]

+Section 9-14.
+Social Services Department. [(18)]

-The First Selectman, with the approval of the Board of Selectmen, shall appoint a Director of Social Services for a term of one year, expiring January 1, who shall have such powers and duties as prescribed by law.
+The First Selectman, with the approval of the Board of Selectmen, shall appoint a Director of Social Services, who shall have such powers and duties as prescribed by law.